UNINETTSigma2/documentation/newjobs/jobs.md

 - OpenMP example(s)
 - MPI + OpenMP example(s)
-- how to run mpi jobs on Saga - Same as on Fram.
 - qsumm - must be rewritten first
 - scheduling.
 Should be linked from queue_system.md